deploy-dog/the-intoxicator/README.md

 We'll only be using good value, readily available parts with a focus on as many parts as possible being 3D printed.

 # Status
-This project is currently a **work in progress**, so please keep an eye on this GitHub project, but essentially you cannot build one yet.
+**This project is currently a work in progress, so please keep an eye on this GitHub project, but essentially you cannot build one yet.
 Sorry.
-Feel free to contribute improvements if you can.
+Feel free to contribute improvements if you can.**

+Much of what is in this repo at the moment is notes to ourselves.

+# Parts